 Dieter Spaar providing TACS recordings to verify and debug TACS support.

-Hans Wigger providing Radiocom 2000 recordings, to reverse-enigeer the standard,
+Hans Wigger providing Radiocom 2000 recordings, to reverse-enigineer the

-Peter, Peter and Friedhelm and Stephan for providing documentation and hardware
+Peter, Peter, Friedhelm and Stephan for providing documentation and hardware

 for C-Netz Base Station and other C-Netz documents.